dborth/snes9xgx/readme.txt

 -=[ Satellaview (BS-X) ]=-

 Snes9x GX supports loading BS games.
-The BSX BIOS is required.
+The BSX BIOS is not required.
-Download the English + No DRM BS-X ROM here: https://project.satellaview.org/downloads.htm
+If you wish to use one, download the English + No DRM BS-X ROM here: https://project.satellaview.org/downloads.htm

 Put it in your snes9xgx folder, renamed to BS-X.bin.